restatedev/e2e/README.md

 This will populate your local image registry with the various service containers, required for testing, and then execute the tests.

+In the default configuration, testcontainers will try to pull the Restate container frequently during tests.
+To prevent this behavior, e.g. when working offline, set the environment variable `E2E_IMAGE_PULL_POLICY=cached` to use the image available in the local container registry.

 ### Tests

 Source code of test runners is located in the [Tests project](tests), in particular: